MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](https://docs.microsoft.com/en-us/microsoft-edge/web-platform/site-impacting-changes).

 > [!IMPORTANT]
-> Starting with Microsoft Edge version 91 the browser will automatically interrupt downloads of types which could harm your computer if those downloads are unknown to SmartScreen.
+> Starting with Microsoft Edge version 91 the browser will automatically interrupt downloads of types which could harm your computer if those downloads are started without a user interaction and are not supported by SmartScreen Application Reputation check.
 Users may override and continue to download by right clicking and choosing “Keep” on the download item.
 Enterprise administrators may opt out of this behavior one of these two policies:
 > - [SmartScreenForTrustedDownloadsEnabled](microsoft-edge-policies#smartscreenfortrusteddownloadsenabled.md) - Force Microsoft Defender SmartScreen checks on downloads from trusted sources
 > - [ExemptDomainFileTypePairsFromFileTypeDownloadWarnings](microsoft-edge-policies#exemptdomainfiletypepairsfromfiletypedownloadwarnings.md) - Disable download file type extension-based warnings for specified file types on domains
 >